Gimli (Middle-earth): Fictional biography

 Gimli was born in the Ered Luin in the Third Age, son of Glóin.
 Gimli had wanted to accompany his father on the quest to reclaim Erebor, but at age 62 he was deemed too young.
 He was a remote descendant of Durin the Deathless, chief of the Seven Fathers of the Dwarves and ancestor of the Longbeards.
 Gimli was of the royal line, but not close to the succession; he was the third cousin once removed of Dáin II Ironfoot.

 Gimli is first seen with Glóin at the Council of Elrond; they tell the Council that the Dark Lord Sauron is searching for Bilbo, and ask Elrond's advice.
 They learn that Frodo Baggins is now the bearer of the One Ring.
 The Council decides to destroy it by casting it into Mount Doom.
 Frodo volunteers for the task; Gimli is among those chosen to help him.
-There is friction between Gimli and the elf Legolas: their races bore an old grudge against each other.
+There is friction between Gimli and the elf Legolas as their races bear an old grudge against each other.

 When the company is forced to enter the ancient underground Dwarf-realm, the Mines of Moria, Gimli is at first enthusiastic, hoping to find Balin there.
 However, Moria is still inhabited by Orcs, Cave Trolls, and a Balrog: Balin and his folk have all been killed.
 The Fellowship finds his tomb in the Chamber of Mazarbul; Orcs attack, and they have to fight their way out.
 Aragorn leads the company to Lothlórien, populated by Elves hostile to Dwarves.
 Gimli refuses to be blindfolded, risking a conflict, so Aragorn has the entire Fellowship blindfolded.

 Gimli's opinion of Elves changes when he meets Galadriel, co-ruler of Lothlórien: her beauty, kindness, and understanding impress him so much that, when given the opportunity to ask for whatever he wishes, he responds that being able to see her and hear her gentle words is gift enough.
 When pressed, he admits that he desires a single strand of her golden hair, to be an heirloom of his house, but that he could not ask for such a gift.
 Galadriel is so moved by his bold yet courteous request that she gives him not one, but three of her hairs.
-Gimli and Legolas became firm friends.
+Gimli's gesture of respect and humility towards Galadriel changes Legolas' opinion of him, and they become firm friends.